Residential & Commercial Medium Risk

 Indemnification Clauses Transfer Legal and Financial Liability From Landlord to Tenant

 An indemnification clause requires you to 'indemnify, defend, and hold harmless' the landlord from specified claims, lawsuits, and damages.
 The breadth of what you're indemnifying determines your exposure.
 A narrow indemnification covers claims arising from your own negligence or breach of lease.
 A broad indemnification covers claims arising from 'any cause whatsoever in connection with the Premises' — including claims caused by the landlord's own negligence.
-That's a meaningful difference: if a customer slips on your wet floor, you should probably cover that.
-If a customer trips over a broken sidewalk the landlord was supposed to repair, you should not — but a broad indemnification clause may make you responsible anyway.
+That's a meaningful difference: if a customer slips on your wet floor, that's fairly your claim to cover.
+If a customer trips over a broken sidewalk the landlord was supposed to repair, it isn't — but a broad indemnification clause may make you responsible anyway.

 The 'Defend and Hold Harmless' Language Is Often More Expensive Than the 'Indemnify' Part